If you Google “things to do in Portugal,” there's one thing that's guaranteed to show up on just about any list you find: taking a day trip to Sintra.

 Note: You may be wondering if you can just walk to all the attractions in Sintra.
 Technically you can – but I wouldn't recommend it.
 The train station and the Palácio da Pena may not look that far away on a map, but getting there entails a VERY steep 45-minute hike; if you only have one day in Sintra, don't waste this much time.
 Just get the bus ticket!

 Pro tip: If you need to buy a ticket in Sintra, have cash on you to buy your bus ticket either from the driver, or from a Scotturb employee at the train station bus stop.
+It will be faster than trying to use a card.

 It's worth noting that these buses are NOT tours; they operate like regular city buses – complete with often-grumpy drivers and few announcements of when stops are coming up.
 They run a set route, though, so just be aware of how many stops are between you and your destination.

-The best Sintra 1-day itinerary
+The best 1 day in Sintra itinerary

 Once you arrive in Sintra and get your bus ticket, it's time to start your day of exploration!
 The whole area is a dedicated UNESCO World Heritage Site, which should clue you in to how much there is to see.